doerodney/raspi/ansible/README.md

 These steps pull the latest versions of installed software:
 1. Execute: sud apt update
     1. This step identifies packages that can be upgraded.
-2. Execute: sudo apt upgrade
+2. Execute: sudo apt upgrade -y
-    1. Specify `Y` to continue.
-    2. This can take a while, so go get lunch.
+    * This can take a while, so go get lunch.

 ## Add Pi to Ansible hosts
 This step adds information that you collected to your Ansible hosts file.
 This allows it to be configured by Ansible, and allows ad-hoc fleet-wide commands to be executed.